Skip to content

 F -.-> H

-Step 3: Order Cancellation (Optional) : At this stage, the order may still be canceled, either by ThredUp or the partner.
+Before fulfillment begins, the order may be canceled by either ThredUp or the partner.